jellyfin-archive/jellyfin-docs/docs/developer-docs/contributing.md

     1. *How*, in broad strokes, you approached the issue (if applicable) and briefly describe the changes, especially for large PRs.

     While this may not seem important, referencing issues with proper GitHub keywords helps ensure proper changelogs are written, that fixed issues are closed off in a timely manner and not lost, and ensures that there is good context for future readers of the history, especially should the PR or commit be referenced in the future.
-Please take some time to write a good PR body today, to avoid someone else having to decypher your rationale later.
+Please take some time to write a good PR body today, to avoid someone else having to decipher your rationale later.

 * Manually update the target branch from `master` to `dev`; PRs against `master` are only considered in the most exceptional circumstances and all new work should go to `dev`.
 We intentionally keep `master` as the main face of the code on GitHub, so this must be done manually for each PR.
 Don't worry if you forget; this will be corrected before merging.